Frequently Asked Questions

 Your call is confidential.
 Please let me know if its okay to leave a message when I return your phone call.

-This will depend on the nature of the difficulties you are experiencing.
+That is up to you and will depend on the nature of the difficulties you are experiencing and the issues you want to work on.
 Some problems and issues can be resolved reasonably quickly, whereas deeply distressing emotional difficulties, beliefs and behaviours may take time to overcome.
-Some clients benefit from even longer term counselling because they need ongoing support to cope with life's challenges.
-If we agree that therapy will be helpful, I usually suggest initially six sessions with a review at the fifth so you are able to consider whether additional sessions will be beneficial.
-Whether we work together short or long term I offer an open, supportive and non-judgemental atmosphere.
+Many clients find it helpful to start with 6 sessions on a weekly basis and then review.
+Some clients benefit from long term counselling because they need ongoing support to cope with life's challenges.

 If you are unsure how long you will need you can choose to work on an open-ended basis and we will regularly review your individual needs.

 Reduced rate - £45 for trainee counselling students.
 (My theoretical background is in Clarkson's Integrative Five Relational Model).

 Counselling fees are payable one session in advance (i.e. you will pay twice at the first session but not at all at the last session).
 Non-attendance is chargeable in full unless notified a minimum of 24 hours beforehand.

 After an initial assessment, if we both agree to engage in therapy then weekly sessions will be arranged at an agreed time for 1 hour per session which then becomes your 'personal space' for counselling.
 It is an open-ended process.
 It is primarily up to you, as a client, to decide how long counselling should continue.
 I will ensure that we regularly review the usefulness of counselling to you, and will help you to establish clear aims and objectives.

 What can I expect from Counselling and Psychotherapy?